Rupununi uprising: Attack

 Shortly after rebels reportedly returned from Venezuela, the operation was launched, according to Ishmael.
 Valerie stayed in the capital of Venezuela, Caracas, while her brothers and the Lawrences participated in the rebellion in Guyana.
-The command center of the rebellion was at the Hart ranch, which was about 15 mi from the town of Lethem, the principal settlement of the Rupununi region.
+The command centre of the rebellion was at the Hart ranch, which was about 15 mi from the town of Lethem, the principal settlement of the Rupununi region.
 Rebels armed with machine guns and bazookas began their attacks on Lethem around 11:00am on 2 January 1969, first attacking a police station with about 12 officers present.
 Five police officers— constables James McKenzie, William Norton, Michael Kendall, Sergeant James Anderson and Inspector Whittington Braithwaite—along with two civilians, Victor Hernandez and Thomas James, were killed while the rebels destroyed buildings belonging to the Guyanese government with bazooka fire.
 Two other individuals were reported dead, with The New York Times reporting that a total of nine people were killed.

 The rebels locked citizens in their homes and blocked airfields in Lethem, Annai, Good Hope, Karanambo and Karasabai, attempting to block staging areas for Guyanese troops.
 In Annai, around 90 individuals were locked in a slaughterhouse by rebels.